Register above with a $50 deposit by March 1, 2020.

 So what’s it like?

 When you go on a mission trip, you set off with your own set of expectations.
 You think you are ready.
 You think you are prepared, I mean, you did the team building exercises, attended the information sessions, and read the brochure, right?
 You surely have a grip on what is to come.
 Before you arrive, you and your team/family will be matched with a host family based on your skills and the jobs needed to be done (note: no specific skills are necessary other than a desire to be there).

 We will stay in a local school building and be fed by the ladies at the church right across the street, with access to their church for evening worship.
+Get ready for some good, country cooking!
 The first morning you will meet your host family and travel to your work site.
 Over a course of 3 days, you will find yourself faced with some challenging experiences and most likely you will feel ill-equipped to handle them all (where was that in the literature???)
 But, it is a process and it will play out; just keep the faith.
 We have found that the expectations we arrive with are not based on the truth of reality, and that life is very difficult for many who live in Appalachia.
 You will be challenged mentally, physically, emotionally, and spiritually.
 This is normal.
 We tell you this so you will recognize it when it happens and continue to persevere; the Holy Spirit is alive and well and working through you.
 The work will get done and God will empower you to do more in 3 days than you could accomplish at home in a month.
 You will find that the people you thought you went to serve, actually serve you, and you will be blessed in ways much greater than your expectations could ever have imagined.
 You will grow in faith.
 You are the hands and feet of Christ to those in need.
 And when you step out, God will meet you there…and use you (and your family) to further His Kingdom.